 First thing is, if you have a child with a recognized disability, you must take advantage of all the help you can from the Government (at all levels) and all the programs you can get.
 We were quite lucky when our son was diagnosed as being on the Autism Spectrum that the Psychologist at OCTC (Ottawa Children’s Treatment Centre) at CHEO (The Children’s Hospital of Eastern Ontario) filled out all our CRA forms for us (they even provided them).
 We also worked with a social worker.
-She had an entire list of things for us to do, now that we had an actual diagnosis about our son.
+There was a list of things for us to do, given we had a diagnosis.

 At the time I was having a very hard time coming to grips with the diagnosis, and giving my brain something tangible to do, helped me, help our son.
 One day Mrs. C8j may write her perspectives on this, but for me just having a list of things to do made it easier to cope (in some ways).